Kurento/kurento/kurento-repository/kurento-repository-internal/README.md

 kurento-repository-internal
 ===========================

+> :warning: **Warning**
+>
+> This module is not actively maintained.
+>
+> All content here is available for legacy reasons, but no support is provided at all, and you'll be on your own if you decide to use it.

 The internal library of Kurento Repository provides an API that can be used to manage media repositories based on filesystem or MongoDB.

 The chosen transport for the media is the HTTP protocol.
 The repository API will provide managed URIs which the application or Kurento Media Server can use to upload or download media.
 This API can be configured and instantiated as a [Spring] bean.

 What is Kurento
 ---------------